brootware/kali-ctf/README.md

 <div align="center">
-  <h1> Kali-CTF 👋 </h1>
+  <h1> Kali-CTF 🖥️ </h1>
 </div>

-Fast-lab automates downloading and installation of additional tools, frameworks and packages in a Kali virtual machine.
+Kali-CTF automates downloading and installation of additional tools, frameworks and packages in a Kali virtual machine.
 The tool installs defensive/forensics (Blue team) tools in addition to Offensive (Red team) tools for Capture The Flag (CTF) competitions.

 ## What's included